-Cutting out meat and dairy from our diets can seem slightly daunting at first when I first decided to start trying veganism, I think my belly cried at the idea of no more chocolate and ice cream.
-I was also worried about not being able to eat anything when I went out for dinners with friends and family, but soon I realised that so many cafes and restaurants cater for the vegan diet (some even specialising in it) that I really had no reason to be worried at all.
-The lifestyle has certainly gained much more positive publicity over the past few years, with celebrity spokespeople such as Lucy Watson and Ella Woodward (Author of the famous “Deliciously Ella”) and even rumours of the Duchess of Sussex, Megan Markle, favouring the vegan diet.
+Cutting out meat and dairy from our diets can seem slightly daunting at first.
+When I first decided to start trying veganism, I think my belly cried at the idea of no more chocolate and ice cream.
+I was also worried about not being able to eat anything when I went out for dinners with friends and family, but soon I realised that so many cafés and restaurants cater for the vegan diet (some even specialising in it) that I really had no reason to be worried at all.
+The lifestyle has certainly gained much more positive publicity over the past few years, with celebrity spokespeople such as Lucy Watson and Ella Woodward (Author of the famous “Deliciously Ella”) and even rumours of the Duchess of Sussex, Megan Markle, favouring a vegan diet.

 I have compiled a list of a few of my favourite recipes, some are old favourites and others more recent.
 All of them are simple, tasty and nutritious:

 2 tablespoons organic sugar

 1 cup non-dairy milk (I use oat milk)

 1 teaspoon vanilla

 Mix ingredients and use a non-stick pan to cook.
 This recipe should make about 4 servings, it’s easy to double up if you need more.